bitrise-io/devcenter/_articles/en/team-management/organizations/saml-sso-in-organizations.md

 ## Checking SAML SSO statuses on Bitrise

-Now that the Workspace owner has set up SAML SSO for the Org, all Workspace members (including the Workspace owner) can check their other Workspace member’s SAML SSO statuses on the **People** tab.
+Now that the Workspace owner has set up SAML SSO for the Workspace, all Workspace members (including the Workspace owner) can check their other Workspace member’s SAML SSO statuses on the **People** tab.

 {% include message_box.html type="note" title="Accessing the **Single Sign-On** tab" content="Please note that the **Single Sign-On** tab is only available for the Workspace owner. "%}